 Resource Guide (G.L.c.
 209A and c.
 258E) — a region-specific listing of advocacy services information for individuals seeking abuse prevention orders (209A) and, in appropriate cases, harassment prevention orders (258E), and may consider utilizing these services to facilitate contact regarding the next scheduled court hearing.

 Court contact information for law enforcement

-Court phone numbers and email addresses for law enforcement use in completing 209A and 258E Protection Order forms:
+Law enforcement can find court phone numbers for use in completing 209A and 258E Protection Order forms at the Courthouse Locator.